ripple/rippled-api-spec/README.md

 1. Should we use AsyncAPI 2.6.0 (currently partially supported by Redocly) or use AsyncAPI 3.0.0 (cleaner interface & resolves input / output pairing problem)

 1. Currently, the way we test the spec is through including examples which we can validate against rippled using the "Try It" feature in Redocly previews.
 That's not a robust way to test all possible inputs / outputs of rippled requests.
 Some enhancements we can consider for this long-term:

    1. Having examples which reproduce every error case for a specific request
    2. Verifying that we have unit tests for every possible error code in our test suite

+1. Note on the formatting of this README - for some reason prettier formats code blocks with one-space indents instead of 2 (in the yaml file 2 space indents are used).
+This makes the examples slightly harder to copy and paste, although they should work.
+Would be nice to fix that.